rose-tool/roset/README.md

 It allows to ensure that a certain router configuration is MANRS-compliant to the [Network Operator Guidelines](https://www.manrs.org/netops/).

 Specifically, ROSE-T perfroms the check for validating the following actions of MANRS:
-- Action 1: Filtering -> Prevent propagation of incorrect routing information
+- Action 1: **Filtering** -> Prevent propagation of incorrect routing information.
-- Action 2: Anti-Spoofing -> Prevent packets with spoofed source IP address from entering or leaving the network
+- Action 2: **Anti-Spoofing** -> Prevent packets with spoofed source IP address from entering or leaving the network.
-- Action 4: Global Information -> Network operators must publicly document their routing policies, ASNs and prefixes
+- Action 4: **Global Information** -> Network operators must publicly document their routing policies, ASNs and prefixes.

 Action 3 cannot be validated automatically since it implies to verify contact information of the candidate.